 I would recommend it for those who have a reasonable level of fitness and are okay with inclines, as well as doing 18kms in one day hike.

 In saying that, if you only want to do the hike as a one-way trip, you can incorporate a car shuffle at either end.

-As usual, if you want to follow the trek our MeetUp group did, and get an idea of what you are in for, please check out my account here.
+As usual, if you want to follow this trail, and get an idea of what you are in for, please check out my account here.